DarkendHall/url_shortener/README.md

 To package to native image and create a Docker image run the following command if you <b><u>HAVE</u></b> Maven installed on your machine:<br>
-<code>mvn clean package --define quarkus.container-image.build=true -Dnative --define
+<code>mvn -B package -Pnative --define quarkus.container-image.build=true --define
 quarkus.native.container-build=true</code>

 To package to native image and create a Docker image run the following command if you <b><u>DO NOT HAVE</u></b> Maven installed on your machine:<br>
-<code>./mvnw clean package --define quarkus.container-image.build=true -Dnative --define
+<code>./mvnw -B package -Pnative --define quarkus.container-image.build=true --define
 quarkus.native.container-build=true</code>

 </div>